Generalized Heisenberg Dynamics Revisited: Introduction

 In this paper, we construct a framework of mechanics containing discrete variables, using the correspondence principle as the guiding principle and taking Nambu mechanics as the starting point.
 Specifically, we reconstruct an extended version of Heisenberg's matrix mechanics that describes dynamical systems whose physical quantities are represented by generalized matrices.
 As a byproduct, we reconfirm that a multiple commutator involving generalized matrices can serve as the quantum or discrete analogue of the Nambu bracket, namely the quantum version of Jacobian.

 The outline of this paper is as follows.
 In the next section, we review the structure of Hamiltonian dynamics and demonstrate how matrix mechanics can be derived from it using the correspondence principle.
 In section 3, we construct a dynamical framework involving extended matrices with three indices, starting from Nambu mechanics based on canonical triplets and applying the correspondence principle.
 In section 4, we develop a dynamical theory involving extended matrices with $n$ indices and study the properties of $n$-fold commutators defined on generalized matrices.
 In the final section, we present our conclusions and discussions.
-A detailed derivation of the equations presented in section 4 is provided in the Appendix A.
+A detailed derivation of the equations presented in section 4 is provided in the Appendix A. It is shown that the generalized Heisenberg equation can be reduced to Heisenberg's equation of motion by taking a specific form of Hamiltonians in the Appendix B.